Estádio Municipal de Águeda: History

 Open in 2003, the stadium has a capacity for 10,000 people.
 Primarily used as venue for football matches, it is the home stadium of Recreio Desportivo de Águeda.
 The Recreio had for several years used the Campo de Venda Nova, until April 1974, when the field Redolho was acquired.
 The purchase of the lands were initiated by professor Marques de Queirós, then president of the municipal authority.
-This was the beginning of a "golden" era for association football in Águeda, when the team was ranked as one of the best national clubs, responsible for exporting notable players to other countries and culminating it the clubs ascension to 1st Division in 1982–1983.
+This was the beginning of a "golden" era for association football in Águeda, when the team was ranked as one of the best national clubs, responsible for exporting notable players to other countries and culminating it the clubs ascension to 1st Division in 1982/83.

-In 2004 it was the venue for a friendly match between the Portugal national team and the Luxembourg national squad, on 29 May.
+In 2004 it hosted a friendly match between the Portuguese national team and the Luxembourg national team.

+Portugal national team matches

+The following national team matches were held in the stadium.